luxedo/SPOS/README.md

     "type:": "categories",
     "key": "color",
+    "categories": ["red", "green", "blue", "iridescent"],
+    "error": "unknown"
+}]
-    "categories": ["red", "green", "blue", "iridescent"], }] payload_data = {"color": "red"}  # low
+payload_data = {"color": "red"}  # red
 ```

-The category **unknown** is added to represent data that are not present
+The `error` key is optional and creates a new category to represent data that
-in the `categories` array.
+are not present in the `categories` array.
+Therefore, the number of bits for

-Therefore, the number of bits for this type is the closest integer above
-log2(length `categories` + 1).
+this type is the closest integer above log2(length `categories` + 1).
 In the example above it is 3 bits.

+If `error` is **None** (default value), no extra category is created.
+In this case,
+an error is raised if the value is not present in `categories`.
+Also the number of
+bits is the closest integer above log2(length `categories`).

+It is also possible to assign an existing category to `error`.
+In this case, invalid
+values are 'converted' to it and the number of bits is equal to the **None** case.

-An additional category **error** may be given on decoding if the message
+On decoding, an additional category **error** may be given if the message overflows
-overflows for this type.
+for this type.

 Input: `string`.

 Additional keys:

 - `categories` (array): The array of categories strings.
+- `error` (str), optional: Category to represent invalid values.
+Default: None

 ## Encode and Decode Functions